TurboWarp/docs/docs/website/unshared-projects.md

 1. Just share the project on Scratch.
 The Scratch community is really nice.
 2. Save the project to your computer (File > Save to your computer) and load the downloaded file.
 Most Scratch-related tools support this.
 3. Previously, we said there might end up being same ways to continue viewing unshared projects with "permission" from the project's creator.
 We aren't saying that won't or can't happen now, but absolutely do not rely on this until proven otherwise.

+Some other workarounds for things like collaborations may or may not be being looked into.
+No promises can be made.

 We've seen a couple people suggest something like this so we want to make it clear: **Any site other than scratch.mit.edu that asks you for your Scratch password is a scam.
 You WILL lose your entire account and all of your projects irrecoverably.
 Legitimate sites will NEVER ask you for your Scratch password.
 No exceptions.**